 Programs and Initiatives

 Erindale actively encourages and supports the continuing education of coaches through in-house coaching clinics and the CHA National Coaching Certification Program (NCCP), or the National Trainers Certification Program (NTCP).
 All house league Head Coaches in Erindale must be certified at the “Coach Level” and all “A” team Head Coaches at the “Intermediate Level” under the NCCP.
 As well, Erindale strongly encourages all coaches to obtain their Trainers Certificate.
-IP Instructors must also be certified under the NCCP at the “Initiation Program” level.
+U7 Instructors must also be certified under the NCCP at the “Initiation Program” level.

 The Erindale Hockey Association was formed in 1946 by Mr. Wally Oughtred and his brother Gord.
 The Oughtred family is an old and established Mississauga family.
 Erindale’s sweater colours, double blue and red, have a long history.
 During World War II Mr. Oughtred was with the Royal Canadian Air Force (RCAF) and he was stationed at Cap-De-La-Madeleine near Trois Rivieres, Quebec.
 He was a member of the Air Force Hockey Team and was very proud and fond of their hockey uniform, particularly the sweater in the RCAF colours, double blue and red.